 The input to models of visual cortex is typically an image, defined by a matrix that encodes the color of each pixel.
-Typically, this is a 3D matrix with the Red, Green, and Blue (RGB) intensities for each pixel.
+Typically, this is a three-dimensional matrix with the red, green, and blue (RGB) intensities for each pixel.
 Models can also work with unidimensional grayscale inputs, and it is also possible to extend the models to more than three input dimensions, for example, to consider species that can see beyond the visible portion of the spectrum for humans.
 Dynamic inputs can be incorporated as a sequence of frames.
-Because of the type of images and video available, and because of the computational resources required, most models deal with a cropped version of the entire visual field; for example, a famous computer vision study by Geoffrey Hinton's group used 224 x 224-pixel images as input.
+Because of the type of images and video available, and because of the computational resources required, most models deal with a cropped version of the entire visual field; for example, a famous computer vision study by Geoffrey Hinton's group used 224×224 pixel images as input.

 Because the focus is often on the computational properties of ventral visual cortex, many investigators ignore the complexities of modeling the computations in the retina and LGN.
 The pixels are meant to coarsely represent the output of retinal ganglion cells or LGN cells.
 The map between pixels and degrees of visual angle is not always made explicit in the models.
-Most models use images with a uniform resolution as input, without considering the eccentricity-dependent sampling that is evident in the retina and throughout visual cortex (e.g., Figures II.7-8).
-These assumptions, of course, are among the many oversimplifications in typical computation models; images go through several transformations before retinal ganglion cells convey information to the LGN and on to cortex (Chapter II).
+Most models use images with a uniform resolution as input, without considering the eccentricity-dependent sampling that is evident in the retina and throughout visual cortex (e.g., Figures 2.7 and 2.8).
+These assumptions, of course, are among the many oversimplifications in typical computation models; images go through several transformations before retinal ganglion cells convey information to the LGN and on to cortex (Chapter 2).
 Incorporating a better account of the retina and LGN circuitry will likely improve the performance and robustness of current vision models.

-Most models have a hierarchical and deep structure that aims to mimic the approximately hierarchical architecture of ventral visual cortex (Figure I-5, Chapter V).
-The properties of deep neural networks have received considerable attention in the computational world, even though the mathematics of learning in deep neural networks with non-linear responses are far less understood than their shallow counterparts.
-Neocortex and computer modelers have adopted a Divide and Conquer strategy whereby a complex problem is divided into many simpler tasks (Section V-10).
+Most models have a hierarchical and deep structure that aims to mimic the approximately hierarchical architecture of the ventral visual cortex (Figure 1.5, Section 5.12).
+The properties of deep neural networks have received considerable attention in the computational world, even though the mathematics of learning in deep neural networks with nonlinear responses are far less understood than their shallow counterparts.
+Neocortex and computer modelers have adopted a divide-and-conquer strategy whereby a complex problem is divided into many simpler tasks (Section 5.10).
 Ascending through the hierarchical structure of the model, units in higher levels typically have larger receptive fields, respond to more complex visual features, and show an increased degree of tolerance to transformations of their preferred features.

 Most computational models assume, explicitly or implicitly, that "cortex is cortex"; that is, that there exist canonical microcircuits and computations that are repeated over and over throughout the visual circuitry.
-Thus, visual processing can be approximated by a hierarchy of sequential computational steps, each one of which is quite simple and encompasses basic biophysically-plausible operations such as computing dot products, applying a non-linear transformation to the integrated activity in the neuronal soma, and normalizing the outputs (Chapter VII).
+Thus, visual processing can be approximated by a hierarchy of sequential computational steps, each one of which is quite simple and encompasses basic biophysically plausible operations such as computing dot products, applying a nonlinear transformation to the integrated activity in the neuronal soma, and normalizing the outputs (Section 7.2).

-VIII.3.
-A panoply of models
+8.3 A Panoply of Models

 The oldest idea for visual object recognition is template matching, whereby the model stores a certain number of templates, and any new image is compared at the pixel-by-pixel level with those templates.
 Straightforward template matching at the pixel level does not work well for pattern recognition.
-Even shifting a pattern by one pixel would pose significant challenges for an algorithm that merely compares the input with a stored pattern on a pixel-by-pixel fashion.
+Even shifting a pattern by one pixel would pose significant challenges for an algorithm that merely compares the input with a stored pattern in a pixel-by-pixel fashion.